dennyzhang/code.dennyzhang.com/README.md

 - https://siddontang.gitbooks.io/leetcode-solution/content/

 ## Lesson learned from Cracking leetcode.com
-- Know how to use library, thus we can think and design in a higher layer.
+- Know how to use library.
+Thus we can think and design in a higher layer.
 But make sure you can evaluate the time and space performance
-- Test-driven may lead you to waste time?
+- Learn to write bug-free code.
+Test-driven may lead you to waste time?
 If you think clearly and pass with once